ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Privacy Pass is a protocol for authorization based on anonymous-credential authentication mechanisms.
-Typical approaches for authorizing clients, such as through the use of long-term cookies, are not privacy friendly since they allow servers to track clients across sessions and interactions.
+Typical approaches for authorizing clients, such as through the use of long-term cookies, are not privacy-friendly since they allow servers to track clients across sessions and interactions.
 Privacy Pass takes a different approach: instead of presenting linkable state carrying information to servers, e.g., whether or not the client